-Input Format: The first line contains an Integer N, which is the number of terms which will be provided as input.
+Input Format: The first line contains an integer N, which is the number of terms that will be provided as input.
 This is followed by N consecutive Integers, with a space between each pair of integers.
 All of these are on one line, and they are in AP (other than the point where an integer is missing).

 Output Format: One Number which is the missing integer from the series.

 Explanation: You are provided with 5 integers.
 As you can observe, they have been picked from a series, in which the starting term is 1 and the common difference is 2.
 The only aberration, i.e. the missing term (7), occurs between 5 and 9.
 This is the missing element that you need to find.

 Constraints: 3 <= N <= 2500.
 All integers in the series will lie in the range [-10^6,+10^6].